 Ehtasham has also published in various accounting as well as management journals, and his research is presented at esteemed forums such as Academy of Management and PMAA.
 His research interests include performance evaluation, employee attitude and behaviour, social influence, diversity and sustainability.

 Helen has a Hotel Management and Contract Catering background and has been with Otago Polytechnic for approximately twelve years.
 Her main role is in training students to recognise the needs of customers in any sector of the Hospitality/Tourism/Business Industry.
 Her passion is to enthuse other in gaining a sense of adventure for the travel and tourism industry but also a sense of personal excellence in the business industry as a whole.
 Her drive is to assist in producing graduates that can influence and help to make positive changes for the future of the industry.

 Senior Lecturer Hilary.Jenkins@op.ac.nz

-Lesley is a Principal Lecturer in the School of Business, with a training emphasis on Leadership, Human Resource Development, and Organisational Behaviour, as well as providing supervision for Internship projects.
+Lesley is an Asspciate Professor in the School of Business, with a training emphasis on Leadership, Human Resource Development, and Organisational Behaviour, as well as providing supervision for Internship projects.
 Lesley also supports Otago Polytechnic staff through Resilience workshops.The focus of Lesley's research is emotional intelligence, which predominantly spans resilience, self-awareness and empathy training design, built upon a successful portfolio of national and international publications and conferences.
 Emotional intelligence is a key set of abilities that helps people manage change and interpersonal relationships in their life.

 Lynn is Senior Lecturer on the Certificate and Diploma in Applied Travel and Tourism programmes.
 She holds qualifications in travel and teaching and her employment background is in Travel Agency management.
 Lynn is passionate in encouraging students to have enthusiasm for learning all aspects of the travel and tourism industries.